 Continued innovation is key to meet new consumer's preferences and needs.
-Regulatory obstacles innovative processing solutions must be addressed.
+Regulatory obstacles to innovative processing solutions must be addressed.
 Functional ingredients should be allowed in organic food, to reach consumers with special dietary needs.

 A complete overhaul of the trade regime for organics will be put in place within the next three years.
-This shift represents an opportunity for EU companies to consolidate longstanding trading partnerships and also to expand organics worldwide, if the below principles are respected.
+For OPTA Europe, this shift represents an opportunity for EU companies to consolidate longstanding trading partnerships and also to expand organics worldwide, if the below principles are respected.